Hill Top and Caldwell

 Increasing support for basic needs

 Responding to high levels of poverty within the Hill Top and Caldwell Big Local area was a consistent priority for the partnership.
-They responded by increasing access to basic needs and financial support, as well as supporting skills development and employment initiatives (like job clubs).
+Alongside supporting skills development and employment initiatives (like job clubs), free and low-cost activities, and providing financial support, Big Local funding was used to increase access to food.

 Addressing affordability of cash services